Low Ropes/Team Building

 Ropes Course Safety

 Ropes Course activities are conducted according to standards established by the Association for Challenge Course Technology.
 For more information, go to www.acctinfo.org.
 Statistics show that ropes courses are five times safer than regular school physical education programs.
-This safety record is accomplished through the use of safety measures and procedures on low and high ropes elements.
-For low ropes, facilitators follow strict written operating procedures and activities are sequenced to build necessary skills.
-Participants are trained in active spotting techniques and supervised closely to insure attentive, diligent spotting.
-Use of a belay system (safety line) and helmet are mandatory on the climbing wall and all high elements.
-Harnesses, ropes, belay systems, and equipment are inspected daily and all ropes course activities are supervised by qualified instructors who have attended specialized ropes course training.
+Low ropes course facilitators follow strict written operating procedures and activities are sequenced to build necessary skills.
+Participants are trained in active spotting techniques and supervised closely to ensure attentive, diligent spotting.